nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Mon May 01 2023)
+### Joke of the day (Tue May 02 2023)
 <!-- joke -->
->A study showed the leading causes of death in the United States are: 1.
-Heart disease, 2.
-Chuck Norris, 3.
-Cancer
+>Along with his black belt, Chuck Norris often chooses to wear brown shoes.
+No one has DARED call him on it.
+Ever.
 <!-- /joke -->

-*Last update: Mon, 01 May 2023 00:42:54 GMT*
+*Last update: Tue, 02 May 2023 00:41:37 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)